 The clam works the muscles on the outside of the hip.
 Lie on your side with your knees bent and slightly forwards so your hips are in flexion.
 Raise your knee up in a slow, controlled movement and return to the start position.

-Clam in extension
+Clam in extension activation exercise

 Performing the clam exercise with your knees moved further back places your hips into extension.
 This targets the muscles on the outside of the hip in a slightly different way.
 It is important to do these exercises on both sides.
 Start with the weaker side and do the same number of reps on the strong side.

-Quarter squats against wall
+Quarter squats against the wall

-Stand next to a wall with a gym ball between you and the wall.
+For this activation exercise stand next to a wall with a gym ball between you and the wall.
 Perform a quarter squat on one leg using the ball for support.
 This targets the posterior chain and gets the muscles firing as they work to stabilize your hip.

-Single leg turn outs
+Single leg turnouts

 Balance on one leg with the other knee bent, foot resting on the inside of the supporting leg.
 Whilst maintaining your balance turn the knee out and in to work your hip muscles whilst maintaining control and balance.